-The author index linked on the cited reference search page in Web of Science will give you various forms of an author's name;you can select from them and get a more comprehensive author search.
+The Researchers tab will give you various forms of an author's name; you can add them as name variants and search them all together to get a more comprehensive author search.

 Be careful.
 Last names and initials in common can still cause confusion among authors.
 Even a less common name may draw up more than one author's works.